• Skip to main content

 About Alan Behan

-Right a bit about myself, I am married man to a wonderful wife Catherine of 18 years, we have three beautiful girls together, 20, 18 and 14 years of age.
+Right a bit about myself, I am married to my wonderful wife Catherine of 18 years, we have three beautiful girls together, 20, 18 and 14 years of age.
 They are my world as well as my books...😁 I work full time as industrial plumber, I'm 45 years old and my hobbies is spending time with my family and of course reading fantasy every chance I can get.
 I love supporting indie authors and getting the word out about their new books.
 My all-time favorite authors are Steven Erikson, Mark Lawrence and Robert Jordan and that's just to name a few.

 Other Reviews You Might Like